-The underground structures include: the Soudan lab $(20x7x10(h) \text{ m}^3)$ that hosts: a) CDMS, expected to run until 2010-2011; b) a low-background counting facility that currently occupies $5x5x3 \text{ m}^3$ and will expand to $25x14x14(h) \text{ m}^3$, if funded.
-The MINOS lab, in which MINOS occupies $35x16x14(h) \text{ m}^3$ and is expected to run until 2010-2011.
-Possibility of a LAr medium sized prototype to be replace MINOS to bask in the NuMI beam.
+The underground structures include: the Soudan lab $(20 \times 7 \times 10(h) \text{ m}^3)$ that hosts: (a) CDMS, expected to run until 2010-2011; (b) a low-background counting facility that currently occupies $5 \times 5 \times 3$ m and will expand to $25 \times 14 \times 14$ (h) m, if funded.
+The MINOS lab, in which MINOS occupies $35 \times 16 \times 14$ (h) m is expected to run until 2010-2011.
+There is a possibility of a LAr medium sized prototype to replace MINOS to bask in the NuMI beam.
 The users are 265 in number.
-The access is vertical via a two-compartment slightly angled shaft.
-Diameters in excess of 1m and lengths in excess of 10m pose a problem.
+The access is vertical via a twocompartment slightly angled shaft.
+Diameters in excess of 1m and lengths in excess of 10 m pose a problem.
 Access outside normal operating hours is possible.
 There is an access charge paid to the host institution, Soudan Underground Mine State Park.
 Normal laboratory safety requirements are in place.
 The laboratory coexists with an historic State Park, which offers mine tours during the summer months to the public, and winter tours to school groups.
 Some tours utilize a visitor's gallery available in the MINOS laboratory.
 There is no active mining activity.

 The overburden is 700 m of rock.
-The muon flux is $2x10^{-3}$ m-2 s-1.
+The muon flux is $2 \times 10^{-3}$ m-2 s-1.
 The neutron interaction rates are approximately 10 kg-1 d-1 (from U/Th, low energy) or 0.01 kg-1 d-1 (muon generated in the rock).
-The radon concentration is seasonal, varying from 300 Bq/m3 in the winter to 700 Bq/m3 in the summer.

-The mine has natural ventilation, about 550 m^3/h for the level of the laboratories.
+The radon concentration is seasonal, varying from 300 Bq/m in the winter to 700 Bq/m in the summer.
+The mine has natural ventilation, about 550 m/h for the level of the laboratories.
 Half of this is diverted to ventilate the MINOS and Soudan spaces.
 This results in a complete air change every 110'.
-The major facility on the surface is a building of approximately 650 m^2 with offices, kitchen and sanitary facilities.
+The major facility on the surface is a building of approximately 650 m with offices, kitchen and sanitary facilities.
 The laboratory has a staff of 9, including secretarial and accounting assistance and network and computer maintenance personnel.
-It is staffed 10 hours/day, 5 days per week, but the staff is on-call during the balance of the time and responds to requests for emergency access.
+It is staffed 10 hours/day, 5 days per week, but the staff is on-call all the time and responds to requests for emergency access.